 The Frick chose John Barrington Bayley, working with Harry Van Dyke and G. Frederick Poehler, to design the pavilion as well as the back and side walls that would serve as a backdrop for the garden.
 Two years later, the Frick hired noted landscape architect Russell Page to design what came to be known as the 70th Street Garden.
 Page configured the composition of the garden, conceiving the arrangement of plantings and trees and designing the central fountain and paths.

-Forty years after the 1977 addition was completed, the Frick’s needs are no longer being satisfied.
+Over forty years after the 1977 addition was completed, the Frick’s needs are no longer being satisfied.
 Read more about the institution’s growth in attendance, collections, public programs, and other education offerings, as well as the numbers served by the Frick Art Reference Library.